BarterOut/web-scraper/README.md

 _*Note: These results may be inaccurate, or, the program may just crash.
 It is still in the very early stages of dev._

 ### Example Query:
+`GET localhost:3000/api/query/?title=Mind+on+Statistics`

+---
+Response:
 ```json
 {
   "price": "89.9513043478261"
 }
 ```

->_Avg. price for 'Mind on Statistics' on Google: $ 105.79_

 ### 🙌 Future Plans:
-- Specify site
+- Specify the query site to scrape from
-- Specify Query
-- Specify function (what reseults it returns)
+- Specify function (what results it returns)
-- Specify data return format (JSON, etc.)
+- Find best (lowest) price and provide URL
 - Anything you can dream of...